Interlock Architectures — Pt. 1: What do those categories really mean?

 Figure 2 — Old-School Start/Stop Circuit with Guard Relay

 LS1 could be any kind of switch.
 Frequently a ‘micro-switch’ style of limit switch was chosen.
-These snap-action switches could fail shorted internally, or weld closed and the actuator would continue to work normally even though the switch itself had failed.
+These snap-action switches could fail shorted internally, or weld closed, and the actuator would continue to work normally even though the switch had failed.
 These switches are also ridiculously easy to bypass.
-All that is required is a piece of tape or an elastic band and the switch is no longer doing it’s job.
+All that is required is a piece of tape or an elastic band, and the switch is no longer doing its job.

-The problem with these circuits is that they can fail in a number of ways that aren’t obvious to the user, with the result being that the interlock might not work as expected, or the Emergency Stop might fail just when you need it most.
+The problem with these circuits is that they can fail in several ways that aren’t obvious to the user, with the result being that the interlock might not work as expected, or the Emergency Stop might fail just when you need it most.

 Category B